Resources

 Here's the solution!
 Let phySCO transform your workflow today!

-phySCO is an all-in-one python tool that (i) takes the output of a series of BUSCO analysis, (ii) retrieve ubiquitous single-copy BUSCO orthologs, (iii) align and trim them, and then (iv) infer the corresponding ML phylogenetic tree using a partitioned analysis.
-Enjoy it!
+phySCO is an all-in-one python tool that (i) takes the output of a series of BUSCO analyses, (ii) retrieves ubiquitous single-copy BUSCO orthologs, (iii) aligns and trims them, and (iv) infers the corresponding ML phylogenetic tree using a partitioned analysis.

 phySCO